 You can also obtain other information about motor vehicle safety from www.safercar.gov.

 REPORTING SAFETY DEFECTS IN CANADA

-If you believe that your vehicle has a defect which could cause a crash or could cause injury or death, you should immediately inform Transport Canada and Ford of Canada.
+which could cause a crash or could cause injury or death, you should immediately inform Transport Canada and Ford of Canada.